kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 #  📋Checklist-4-ML-E2E-Projects📋
 Checklist for Machine Learning Projects.
-An almost incomplete collections MLOPs incomplete bullet points.
-This list serves two purpouses:
+An almost incomplete collections of MLOPs bullet points.
+This list serves three purpouses:
-- Provides a check list for things that are obvious but are really done or mostly forgotten
+- Provides a checklist for things that are obvious but are really done or mostly forgotten
 - Provides a step-by-step guide to ML project
+- Provides links and references
 ***

 ## Scoping